deventorum/TinyApp/README.md

 ## Getting Started

-- Install all dependencies (using the 'npm install' command)
+- Install all dependencies (using the 'npm install' command).
-- Run the development web server using the 'node_express.js' command
+- Run the development web server using the 'node express_server.js' command.